planttheidea/react-billboardjs/README.md

 }
 ```

-Make sure to include the provided CSS file to ensure that all appropriate styles for billboard are included as well.
+Make sure to include the provided CSS file to ensure that all appropriate styles for billboard are included as well (this is the same CSS file provided by `billboard.js`, so if you are already including that then no need to include this as well).
 The example above is if you are using `webpack` or a similar bundler, but the styles are global so bring them in however is best for your application.

 ## Props